k98kurz/bluegenes/readme.md

 - `type Allele[T comparable] struct` contains `Gene[T]`s
 - `type Chromosome[T comparable] struct` contains `Allele[T]`s
 - `type Genome[T comparable] struct` contains `Chromosome[T]`s
-- `type Code[T comparable] interface` is a constraint type for the above
+- `type Code[T comparable] struct` is a wrapper that contains an `Option` for each above type

-Each of these classes has a `Name string` attribute to identify the genetic material and a `Mu sync.RWMutex` for safe concurrent operations.
+Each of these classes except `Code[T]` has a `Name string` attribute to identify the genetic material and a `Mu sync.RWMutex` for safe concurrent operations.
 The names can be generated as random alphanumeric strings if not supplied in the relevant instantiation statements.

 There are functions for creating randomized instances of each: